CQS: A Formally-Verified Framework for Fair and Abortable Synchronization: Correctness and Progress Guarantees

 Consider again the mutex as an example.
 Intuitively, we parameterize it with a resource $R$, which serves as an exclusive right to be in the critical section and, thus, to invoke \texttt{unlock()}.
 Initially, this resource $R$ is held by the mutex object.
 The specification ensures that: \begin{enumerate}[nosep] \item when the \texttt{lock()} operation finishes, the resource $R$ is transferred to the caller thread, and \item when \texttt{unlock()} starts, the corresponding thread must provide $R$. \end{enumerate} If the resource $R$ is unique, the specification still holds; however, as it cannot be held by multiple threads by construction, the mutual exclusion contract is satisfied.

 All our specifications are defined in a similar manner.
 For example, to specify the semaphore contract, we simply need to maintain $K$ non-distinguishable copies of $R$; thus, allowing at most $K$ threads to enter the critical section.
 However, the actual specifications in Coq contain many additional details, mainly due to support for cancellation semantics.
-Please refer to Appendix~\ref{sec:proofs} for details.
+Please refer to the proofs outline in Appendix~\ref{sec:proofs} and the source code~\cite{proofRepo} for details.

-\paragraph{Modularity.} The Iris proofs are \emph{modular}: specifications treat each operation separately and do not concern the state of the system as a whole, locally manipulating logical resources instead.
+\paragraph{Modularity.} Our Iris proofs are \emph{modular}: specifications treat each operation separately and do not concern the state of the system as a whole, locally manipulating logical resources instead.
 As a result, the proof of CQS itself spans 8000 lines of Coq; by comparison, the proof of the barrier, including its definition, takes only 400 lines, the semaphore proof requires less than 300 lines, and the proofs for the count-down-latch and blocking pools take up to 700 lines each.
-Modularity should significantly reduce the effort for someone wishing to formally verify their CQS-based primitive.
+Modularity dramatically reduces the effort for someone wishing to formally verify their CQS-based primitive.

-\paragraph{Limitations.} One main limitation is that the existing formal specifications do not highlight the FIFO semantics, allowing waiting operations to complete in any order.
+\paragraph{Limitations.} One main limitation is that the existing formal specifications do not highlight the FIFO semantics, allowing the waiting operations to complete in any order.
 Instead, these specifications verify high-level properties, such as ``at most one thread can be in the critical section'' for the mutex.
-However, we do not find this limitation significant.
-First, it is easy to show fairness by following the basic CQS algorithm.
-Second, proving such strong contracts as linearizability requires huge effort even for simple data structures such as the classic Michael-Scott queue~\cite{vindum2021contextual}, so constructing them for more complex algorithms is currently impractical.
+This limitation stems from the modularity of proofs and the fact that the user code parameterizes the cancellation handler in CQS.
+The fairness of end-to-end structures on top of the CQS is easy to see by the analogy with the state-of-the-art linearizable queues~\cite{LCRQ,YM16}, but proofs of such form are not modular.
+While the modular Iris proofs are powerful enough to show fairness, this requires significant effort even for simple data structures such as the classic Michael-Scott queue~\cite{vindum2021contextual}, and constructing them for non-trivial and, especially, higher-order structures like CQS is currently impractical.
+Most importantly, a modular proof of fairness of structures on top of the CQS would require placing highly involved contracts on the cancellation handler as well as the uses of \texttt{suspend} operations that may interact with it, making it significantly more difficult to prove the correctness of primitives on top of the CQS for the end user.